 |TDS level in conventional boiler: 3000 ppm||Days of operation per year: 312 days per year|

 |TDS level in Clayton feedwater: 6500 ppm||Cost of natural gas: $4.00 per MMBTU|

 In this case, the savings in blowdown is 860 lbs of water/hour, which equals an annual savings (based on the assumptions shown) of nearly $6,400.
 This could easily represent greater than 6% of the installed cost of the new equipment and, most significantly, these savings are ongoing.

 As noted, savings with a Clayton Steam Generator that result from reduced blowdown can be significant.
 These savings are application dependent.
 Please contact us for an estimate for your application.

-For more information, contact your local Clayton representative.
+For more information about boiler blowdown and industrial steam boilers for sale, contact your local Clayton representative.